 This page contains links to information and resources related to veterans’ issues and is a continuing work-in-process.
 To suggest a link please contact the Webmaster.

 Doing Your Own Research.
-If you want to do some online research, a good way to cast a wide net would be to search something generic like “veterans resources” with one of the search engines (Google, Yahoo, etc.) and follow the likeliest-sounding links wherever they lead you.
+If you want to do some online research on just about any topic, a good way to cast a wide net would be to search for something generic, e.g., “veterans resources,” with one of the search engines (Google, Yahoo, etc.) and follow the likeliest-sounding links wherever they lead you.
 (Leave lots of bookmarks, like a trail of breadcrumbs, because you can quickly get lost in the sheer volume of information and lose track of where you have been.)

 The U.S. Department of Veterans Affairs is the primary source of federal information and resources for veterans, of course.
 Its website is well arranged to show the huge variety of information and benefits available to veterans.
 Veterans should always start with the VA website.
 However, not all answers can be found on the website and the VA is a huge, unwieldy, often incompetent, usually uncaring, and always aggravating bureaucracy.
 Tip 1: It’s almost always better to look someone in the eye rather than try to solve a problem by phone, mail, email, or online forms.
 All large cities and many smaller cities and towns (even Statesboro, GA) have local VA offices; use them.
 Tip 2: Many veterans-oriented charitable organizations include as one of their missions helping veterans navigate the VA labyrinth to get their rightful benefits ; e.g., see the VFW’s VA Claims & Separation Benefits page.